dtemir/harvard-CS50AI/README.md

 I do so to keep a thorough documentation on concepts that each assignment employs.

 DISCLAIMER: This is internet, so I can't really tell you what to do.
-However, please consider the fact that this a violation of the [edX Honor Code](https://www.edx.org/edx-terms-service.).
+However, please consider the fact that this a violation of the [edX Honor Code](https://www.edx.org/edx-terms-service.) to just copy-paste the code.
-This repository is solely for the purpose of hacking around.
+So please consider the sole purpose of this repository to just hack around.

 <h2>Week 0: Search</h2>

 **Degrees (BFS)** [see directory](https://github.com/dtemir/harvard-CS50AI/tree/master/degrees):